We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-SleepDent +0 points · about 3 years ago Sleep Commentator
+SleepDent +0 points · over 3 years ago Sleep Commentator

 I am a dentist working in dental sleep medicine.
 I have been practicing many years and have seen the bruxism breakage problems many times.
 The fix that I have found is a special appliance called the Luco Hybrid OSA appliance.
 It is made out of sturdy metal and actually SUPRESSES clench and bruxing.
 See: www.lucohybridosa.com.
 Arthur B. Luisi, Jr., D.M.D.
 The Naples Center for Dental Sleep Medicine.